Queensrÿche: 1983–1987: The Warning and Rage for Order

 After the EP tour, Queensrÿche travelled to London to record their first full-length album.
 The band worked with producer James Guthrie, who had worked with Pink Floyd and Judas Priest.
-Released in September 1984, The Warning showed the band in an early stage of development, playing classic heavy metal songs.
-It peaked at No. 61 on the Billboard album chart, a moderate commercial success.
+Released in September 1984, The Warning showed the band in an early stage of development, with a sound similar to classic metal bands, although the length of "No Sanctuary" and the lyrics of "N M 156" hinted at a more progressive direction.
+The album peaked at No. 61 on the Billboard album chart, a moderate commercial success.
 While none of the singles released from The Warning charted domestically, "Take Hold of the Flame" was a hit for the band outside the U.S., and particularly in Japan.
 The band's first full-scale U.S. tour (in support of this album) was as the opening act for Kiss on their Animalize tour and Iron Maiden on their Powerslave tour.
 They also opened for Dio and Accept on their tours for The Last in Line and Metal Heart respectively.

 Rage for Order, released in 1986, introduced a much more polished look and sound for Queensrÿche, while the band was pressured by their management to adopt an image more closely associated with glam metal.
 Tate later described the period as "we were really into [that] image and we failed miserably."
 However, the album itself was slightly more progressive than the band's previous releases, having a layered and complex musical structure, and featuring keyboards as prominently as guitars.
 A video was filmed for the song "Gonna Get Close to You", written and originally recorded in 1984 by Dalbello.
 The song "Rage for Order" was written and demoed for the album, but it was not included on the final release.
 The main riff from this song was worked into an instrumental piece played during some shows on the tour in support of this album, and eventually morphed into the track "Anarchy-X" on their next album.
 Queensrÿche supported Rage for Order with a tour that included opening for AC/DC, Bon Jovi, Ozzy Osbourne and Ratt, and playing with other bands such as Black 'n Blue, Fates Warning, Gang Green, Keel and Raven.